Lockout Tagout (LOTO) Procedure Explained: Step-by-Step Guide + Checklist (2026)

 These practices help prevent serious workplace accidents.

-LOTO stands for Lockout Tagout, a safety procedure used to control hazardous energy during equipment maintenance.
+LOTO stands for Lockout Tagout, a safety procedure used to control hazardous energy.

 Lockout Tagout is a critical workplace safety procedure that helps prevent injuries caused by hazardous energy.
 By following proper LOTO steps, using correct devices, and providing worker training, organizations can significantly reduce workplace accidents.